YitaoGou/VacA-TM-channel/README.md

 #### MD simulations

-* `./input`: input files for MD simulations.
+- `./input`: input files for MD simulations.
+  - `./input/initial.gro`: initial structure file of xxx. (after energy minimization and equilibrations).
-* `./cluster/cluster1_runi.pdb` centroid protein structure of the top cluster from the ith simulation replica.
+- `./cluster/cluster1_runi.pdb` centroid protein structure of the top cluster from the ith simulation replica.

 ## [Validation of the VacA TM channel model by in silico mutagenesis](./03-mutagenesis)